greifmatthias/Ng-Calendar/README.md

 ```

 #### Topstrip
 > Template the top strip, this section is divided into 2 parts: the title and the navigation.
+Template can access `year` and `month` vars of the current view. `month` is a number from 0 - 11, `year` represents the year of the displayed view.

 *Component.html*
 ```html